tjr3/Task/README.md

 Dismissing the keyboard can be done in many ways.
 You can use the ```textFieldShouldReturn``` delegate function on the system keyboard.
 When using a custom keyboard, you have two common options: add toolbar with a Done button that resigns first responder as the field's input accessory, or add a tap gesture recognizer that does the same.

-7. Add a UITapGestureRecognizer object to Table View on the Task Detail Scene
+7. Add a UITapGestureRecognizer object to Table View on the Task Detail Scene.
+You may need to add it to the view controller and then create an outlet collection to the Table View using the Outlet Inspector.
 8. Create an IBAction from the UITapGestureRecognizer named ```userTappedView``` that resigns first responder on all text fields or text views

 ### Segue